sprotsman/hogwarts_houses/README.md

 # Students of each Hogwarts house

 A little Hogwarts "Houses" fun.
-Pass it a valid Hogwart's house name and it will display all of the students (mentioned in the books) that belong to each house.
-Those that aren't mentioned to belong to any particular house are listed as 'unknown'.
+Pass it a valid Hogwart's house name and it will display all of the students (mentioned in the books) that belong to their particular house.
+Those that aren't cited belonging to any respective house are listed as 'unknown'.

 ## Usage